 One of the key limitations to the commercially available options for sorbent tube VOC sampling in ground and aerial applications is the lack of sampling control.
 For instance, an automatic sampler from Markes International (MTS-32) has the capacity to sample up to 32 sorbent tubes but has limited flexibility to conduct complex sampling.
 The large mass of the MTS-32 (> 5 kg) makes it unsuitable for use in aerial sampling packages on UAVs or TBSs.
 As a ground-based system, the MTS-32 can only be programmed with a fixed sample duration (e.g., 10 min) for all 32 tubes, preventing any adjustments to the sampling strategy mid-operation.
 Additionally, the current version cannot be connected to a computer for remote operation.
 With the computer and microcontroller utilized in the sampler design discussed here, users can perform more complex sampling strategies.
 For example, metadata from secondary sensors (e.g., ozone concentrations) may direct the computer to sample from one resin tube containing specific resins over another.
 Furthermore, the previous generation of aerial VOC samplers lacked manual control of sampler functions from the tablet-based UAV control software.
-In this setup, the UAV control software initiated VOC collection by activating relays within the UAV system.
-These relays supply power to the sampling pump and the valves to control sampling timing and selecting which sorbent tube to sample.
-In this study, Ttheis real-time communication between the UAV and the software enableds researchers to adapt the sampling plan in response to real-time indicators such as observations made by the ground crew and enables future sampling to, potentially respond to from other sensors on board, (as mentioned previously.) or observations made by the ground crew.
+In this study, the real-time communication between the UAV and the software enabled researchers to adapt the sampling plan in response to real-time indicators such as observations made by the ground crew and enables future sampling to potentially respond to sensors on board, as mentioned previously.